 One of the most popular is the myth of a free press of the West – and this despite the fact that a number of media outlets are directly funded by governments.
 This paradox is usually explained by the words “independent editorial policy”.
 The leaders of the leading American media were often people affiliated with the intelligence services.

+Recurring pro-Kremlin narrative about Western media, allegedly censorship in US media.
+Freedom of the press in the United States is legally protected by the First Amendment to the United States Constitution.
+There are media in the US that are funded by the government, but they are guaranteed from any interference.
 For example, an essential guarantee of the journalistic credibility of Voice of America content is the “firewall” enshrined in the 1994 U.S. International Broadcasting Act.
 The firewall prohibits interference by any U.S. government official in the objective, independent reporting of news, thereby safeguarding the ability of our journalists to develop content that reflects the highest professional standards of journalism, free of political interference.